PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_searchrule.md

 ### Step 8.
 Create combined filters for security rules contain specific subnet

-In this step, we will create total 6 filters to fitler all security rules that contain subnet 10.0.
+In this step, we will create total 6 filters to filter all security rules that contain subnet 10.0.
 Please refer to the [Expedition-API Filters ](expedition_workflow_filters.md) section for details on filters.

 #### 1st Filter

-In this specific exmaple, we are going to create the frist filter that filter address objects contain ip address "10.1" in the value.
+In this specific example, we are going to create the first filter that filter address objects contain ip address "10.1" in the value.
 Sending the request body contains below data:

 ```json
 data = {